How to Build the Virtual Cell with Artificial Intelligence: Priorities and Opportunities: Building the AIVC

 Manipulator Virtual Instruments operating in the UR space could further enable the exploration of a broad range of hypotheses through \emph{in silico} experiments that virtually perturb a cell model.
 This might be achieved by predicting changes in the URs following a perturbation prompt (Fig.~\ref{fig:virtualcell}d) \citep{roohani_2023, bunne2022supervised, bereket2024modelling, lotfollahi2023predicting}.

-The design of Manipulators that predict transitions in the UR upon an \emph{in silico} input can build on conditional generative models: Deep learning architectures like conditional deep generative models \citep{rombach_2021} allow \emph{generating} the desired UR based on the property or context of interest (Box~\ref{box:architectures}).
+\looseness -1 The design of Manipulators that predict transitions in the UR upon an \emph{in silico} input can build on conditional generative models: Deep learning architectures like conditional deep generative models \citep{rombach_2021} allow \emph{generating} the desired UR based on the property or context of interest (Box~\ref{box:architectures}).
+Here, high-throughput perturbation screens ---based on RNA-seq \citep{ macosko2015highly, dixit2016perturb, norman2019exploring, srivatsan2020massively}, optical pooled screens (OPS) \citep{feldman2022pooled, kudo2023highly, lawson2017situ, lawson2021imaging}, or other technologies--- offer a rich resource through which the AIVC can be trained to predict these effects.
 By conditioning on specific perturbations---such as environmental changes, genetic mutations, or chemical treatments---the generative model might produce a new UR reflecting the predicted cellular response.
 This conditioning could be achieved through learned or pre-computed embeddings of the affected molecular targets.
 Chemical compounds, small molecules and metabolites could be embedded based on their chemical properties.
 Additionally, large language models trained on comprehensive scientific literature and biological databases, such as gene ontology or drug banks, could further provide a rich contextual background used for conditioning the generative model, e.g., through considering wide range of interactions and side effects.